NHACP-IF/NHACP-specification/nhacp-specification.md

 Possible responses: DATA-BUFFER, ERROR

-There are no flags currently defined for FILE-READ; all values are reserved.
+There are no flags currently defined for READ; all values are reserved.

 The length returned in the DATA-BUFFER response reflects